16.3. bathy_plane_calc

 --csv-format <string (default: “”)>

-Specify the format of the CSV file having water height measurements.
+Specify the format of the CSV file having water height measurements or longitude and latitude values.
 The format should have a list of entries with syntax column_index:column_type (indices start from 1).
 Example: ‘2:lon 3:lat 4:height_above_datum’.
+Note that this option must be enclosed in quotes so it is parsed correctly by the shell.
+See Section 19.12 for details.

 --mask-boundary-shapefile <string (default: “”)>